blueCycle/aws-Inferentia-poc/README.md

 ```
 bash latency-llama2-13b.sh
 ```
-## 12. Results - llmperf benchmark with vllm for 4k context with tp=8 (4x Neuron Accelarators) and server batch 24
+## 12. Results - llama2 13B with 4K context on Inf2 instances

+This configuration uses 4 Neuron accelarators (tp=8, as each accelarator has 2 Neuron cores) and server batch on 24.

-Below is the config used for latency-llama2-13b.sh file.
+Below is the config used for llmperf test (latency-llama2-13b.sh file).

 ```
 export LLM_PERF_CONCURRENT=22